LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 is taken into account for calculating bonus damage.
 The total damage the current hero can potentially inflict is displayed at the bottom of the screen.
-The total damage potential of a monster may change as it finds and picks up new weapons.
+The total damage potential of a monster may change as it finds and picks up new weapons, if it's capable of that.
 Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.

 Slinging missiles at targets wounds them, consuming the weapon in the process.
 You may propel any item in your possession (press `?` to choose